derac/Local-Linode/README.md

 - Volume Delete - need to detach from current linode and add code to and config switching behavior to check if the volume exists
 - Use disk size variable from type when creating insance, probably won't implement this any time soon
 - Linode Resize - actually resize the disk
+- When attaching storage, it always goes to the next sdX device name.
+I haven't been able to find a way around this behavior.
+Instead, the only way you can add volumes to a config is through disk/volume create, so just create it at the last port available.
+When removing a disk/volume from a config, need to shift down drives further down the list.